-Tajiks called on to 'take up arms' against Taliban
+Tajiks in Afghan border area told to 'take up arms' amid fears of Taliban raids

 Tajik authorities have told citizens along the country's southern border with Afghanistan to take up arms and be alert of potential attacks from Taliban militants, RFE/RL report.

 The governor of Shamsiddin Shohin, a district of Tajikistan's southeastern Khatlon region, said that officials held meetings with residents to warn them of a possible threat from Afghan militant cross-border raids.

 In a meeting earlier this month, Governor Pochokon Zarifzoda said that all hunters in border areas had been "registered".